Noah-Huppert/py-i2c-register/docs/i2c-object.md

 The `Register.read` and `Register.write` methods take an I2C Object as their only argument.
 They use it to communicate with registers over I2C.
 The `RegisterList` constructor also takes an I2C Object as an parameter.
 The `RegisterList` uses this I2C Object to call `Register.read` and `Register.write` in some helper methods of its own.

+# Existing I2C Object implementations
+This library was originally written to run on an [Omega 2](https://www.indiegogo.com/projects/omega2-5-linux-computer-with-wi-fi-made-for-iot#/).
+Thus the I2C Object signature was based of of the [Omega 2's I2C library](https://docs.onion.io/omega2-docs/i2c-python-module.html).

+I am also currently writing tests for this package and plan to create a mock I2C Object for testing purposes.
+Once that is complete I will include it here as an example.